Submarine Diesels: Past, Present & Future

 boat manufacturer.
 64 U-boats could maneuver right up to the pier on diesel power, something

-boats could not do because of the complex reversing mechanisms in diesels which meant
+U.S. boats could not do because of the complex reversing mechanisms in diesels which meant

 most skippers used electric power for astern propulsion.
 65 The Germans had better clutches that